 $35 per person

 No host cocktails and an array of hors d’oeuvres will be served.
-Parking is available on the street or in the Convention Center Parking Garage for $5.
+Parking is available on the street or in the Convention Center Parking Garage.

 About Cleveland Visiting Scholar